 \subsection{Rigidity of multipliers}

 We start by dealing with the Baumslag-Solitar group $BS(1,2)$.
 Let us consider a faithful action of this group by $C^1$ diffeomorphisms of the closed interval.
-We known that such an action must be topologically conjugated to an affine action, hence to the standard affine action given by $a \!: x \mapsto 2x$ and $b \! : x \mapsto x+1$.
-(It is not hard to check that all faithful affine actions of $B(1,2)$ are conjugated in $\mathrm{Aff}(\R)$.)
+We known that such an action must be topologically conjugate to an affine action, hence to the standard affine action given by $a \!: x \mapsto 2x$ and $b \! : x \mapsto x+1$.
+(It is not hard to check that all faithful affine actions of $B(1,2)$ are conjugate inside $\mathrm{Aff}(\R)$.)
 Let $\varphi: (0,1) \rightarrow \R$ denote the topological conjugacy.
 Our goal is to show

 \vsp

 \begin{prop} The derivative of $a$ at the interior fixed point equals 2. \end{prop}

 {\em Proof:} For the proof, we let $I := \varphi^{-1} ([0,1])$.
 Notice that for all positive integers $n,N$, the intervals